aritro6/Teacher-Rating/pair_morning.md

 The Batting.csv file contains what are known as 'back of the card' stats.
 These are the baseball stats that were considered important because they are on the back of every single baseball card.

-We will combine, twist, and turn the old features to create new features in an attempt to find better a better link to winning games.
+We will combine, twist, and turn the old features to create new features in an attempt to find better link to winning games.
 This practice is called feature engineering.

-For example, a players batting average is calculated by taking the number of hits they have had, and divide it by the number of times they were at bat.
+For example, a players batting average is calculated by taking the number of hits they've had, and dividing it by the number of times they were at bat.

 Pandas is great, because if we want to create a new column in our DataFrame, we can do so on the fly just like this.
 ``` df['new col'] = df['colA'] / df['colB'] ```